jltovar/sage_decoy-free/README.md

 ### 2.3 Isotonic Calibration (PAVA)

 Raw probabilities from the ensemble can sometimes be "jittery" due to local noise.
-This fork implements **Isotonic Regression** using the **Pool Adjacent Violators Algorithm (PAVA)**.
+This fork implements Isotonic Regression (PAVA) to enforce monotonicity on final P-values.

+PAVA is applied for all ensemble and parametric modes, but is **skipped in pure Lower-Order mode** to preserve the intrinsic ordering of the digamma regression.

 - **Function:** Enforces monotonicity on the final P-values.
 - **Guarantee:** Ensures that a better matching score *always* results in an equal or better P-value/PEP.